wangl-cc/FunctionIndices.jl/README.md

  5  11
 ```

-`not` is an alternative to `Not` and in most cases they are equivalent:
+`not` is an alternative to `Not`, and in most cases they are equivalent:

 ```julia
 julia> using InvertedIndices